rwillians/express-rescue/README.md

 }))

 /**
- * `rescue.all` insures thrown errors from every middleware in the array will be passed to `next` callback.
+ * `rescue.all` insures thrown errors coming from any middleware inside the array will be passed to `next` callback.
  */
 app.post('/login', rescue.all([
   validateLogin,